stronovski/os241/links.md

 A study guide to accompany the Operating Systems Concepts book (10th ed) by Silberschatz, Galvin and Gagne.
 It provides concise key words and comes in handy for remembering key concepts.

 ### 2. [Bash Scripting Tutorial](https://www.freecodecamp.org/news/bash-scripting-tutorial-linux-shell-script-and-command-line-for-beginners/)
-Since shell-scripting is one of the most important concepts for process automation, a clear basic regarding bash scripting is needed.
+Since shell-scripting is one of the most important concepts for process automation, a clear basic understanding regarding bash scripting is needed.
 This link provides easy to understand explanation about bash scripting.
 It's worth noting that the content is easy to digest for beginners.